 Behind the sandwich shop and the comic book store on Warren’s Market Street runs a vein of rock ’n’ roll.
-David Grohl Alley cuts behind businesses and apartment buildings, its brick walls painted with murals that pay tribute to the Warren-born Nirvana drummer and Foo Fighters frontman.
+Dave Grohl Alley cuts behind businesses and apartment buildings, its brick walls painted with murals that pay tribute to the Warren-born Nirvana drummer and Foo Fighters frontman.

 Colorful portraits of the Rock and Roll Hall of Fame inductee peer out from one wall, while a sculpture installed in the alley depicts a metal figure that resembles Grohl playing a drum kit.
 There’s even a pair of drumsticks on display — the world’s largest at 900 pounds each.

 But up until 2009, the alley wasn’t anything special.
 Actually, it was dingy, overgrown and cluttered with litter.
 That was until now-retired local police officer Joseph O’Grady learned Grohl had been born in Warren and decided the city needed a musical tribute to their hometown hero.